YanivHaliwa/chatwithGPT/README.md

 - **Terminal Result Logging**: Logs executed commands and outputs in "terminal_result.txt" for future reference.
 - **Keyboard Interrupt Handling**: Gracefully manages Ctrl+C interrupts, allowing users to exit or resume conversations smoothly.

-## Usage

-1. Ensure all required environment variables are set, including the OpenAI API key.
-2. Run the Python script to initiate the ChatBot.
-3. Input your queries related to Linux commands in the terminal.
-4. Review and decide on executing the ChatBot's suggested commands.
-5. Observe the executed command's output directly in the terminal.
-6. Engage with the ChatBot, leveraging previous messages for context as needed.
-7. To exit, either type "exit" or use the keyboard interrupt (Ctrl+C).

-# Advanced GPT in the shell - GPTCHAT
+# 2. Advanced GPT in the shell - GPTCHAT

 This Python script utilizes the OpenAI GPT model to offer a versatile text processing tool capable of handling various tasks, including extracting text from URLs and engaging in conversational interactions.
 It leverages OpenAI's powerful GPT-4 model to understand and generate responses based on the user's input, making it an invaluable asset for automating responses and processing textual data.